 What Is “Data Analytics?”

-Before explaining why data analysts are essential components of your organization, you should understand data analytics as a field and how you can use it to your company’s advantage.
+Let’s start by explaining data analytics as a field and how you can use it to your company’s advantage.
 At its most basic level, data analytics deals with discerning meaning from statistics and disorganized information.
 It’s essentially a data-centric approach to your financial audit.

-When you can explore, understand, project, and strategize using abstract data, you can communicate valuable insights within your team using that data.
-These analysts can interpret anything- from numbers (quantitative data) to sounds, images, and words (qualitative data) and draw conclusions that affect your company’s bottom line and strategy.
+When you can explore, understand, project, and strategize using abstract data, you can communicate valuable insights using that data.
+These analysts can interpret anything.
+From numbers (quantitative data) to sounds, images, and words (qualitative data), they draw conclusions that affect your bottom line and strategy.

 Data analysts start with the raw data- disorganized data without context.
 They then take the raw data and derive helpful information, essentially bringing stability to a once unstable system.
 To analyze this data, analysts must first collect, clean, and organize the data.